Portland is way too expensive. I will fight to lower costs and make life easier.

 Portland is facing overlapping crises of housing, addiction, mental health, and environmental neglect.

 A city that allows people to live on the streets is failing its most basic responsibility.
 A city where the cost of rent has surpassed the minimum wage is no longer livable.
-These conditions are not inevitable.
-They are the result of a political body which does not uphold housing as a human right.
+These conditions are not inevitable and we must uphold housing as a human right.

 Justice